 Abstract:

 There is a demand for wearable electrochemical biosensors to provide detailed, real-time health analysis for athletes.
 One possible avenue to fill this demand is through nanostructured textile biosensors that monitor health-related biomarkers (e.g., in the sweat.
 Sweat contains over 800 potential health-related biomarkers, but said biomarkers are found at low concentrations (i.e., concentration levels that are orders of magnitude lower than those found in blood).
-This work focuses on improving the sensitivity of textile-based biosensors by depositing both urchin-like platinum nanowires and coral-like pladium (Pd) nano/microsturctures directly onto individual textile fibers.
+This work focuses on improving the sensitivity of textile-based biosensors by depositing both urchin-like platinum (Pt) nanowires and coral-like pladium (Pd) nano/microsturctures directly onto individual textile fibers.
 The bimetallic blend of both Pt and Pd nanoparticles, known for high catalytic efficiency of hydrogen peroxide (H2O2) decomposition, is varied to yield to determine which combination would yield the highest sensitivity.
 Results demonstrate woven textiles do not provide a reliable enough base for consistent current flow.
-Future work will be done with nonwoven textiles (i.e., 100% Polyester Fleece)
+Future work will be done with nonwoven textiles (i.e., 100% Polyester Fleece).

 Introduction: